josh-lambda/fencing-tester/JOURNAL.md

 Adding in the connections for both foil and eppe along side a connection to the opponents lame it looks something like this:

 ![Pinout Diagram for 3 Pin FIE Connector](images/fullTestRelay.png)

+### BOM

+I have begun putting the components from the schematic so far into the BOM.
+I have tried my best to get accurate prices but they may be a bit off due to USD exchange rate.

+The main thing I am unsure of is sourcing - particularly given the request to go through the cheapest supplier.
+This is a request I fully agree with but am unsure of how to best implement.
+Aliexpress has far cheaper prices per unit for like 100pcs but since I only need three getting it for a much worse price from a supplier within australia (who is renowned for having bad unit prices) ends up being slightly cheaper (around USD0.50) to buy 3pcs relative to the 100pcs on Aliexpress.

 **Total time spent: 4h**